rokobo/Tetris-game/README.md

 # Tetris implementation using Ruby
 In this project, an implementations of a custom Tetris will be made.
 This project's goal is to learn about subclassing, code reuse and the Ruby language.

-There will be a provided file with starting code, the implementation should follow the rules provided as follows:
+There will be a `runner.rb` to run the game from the command-line, a `graphics.rb` to display the game and a `provided.rb` file with starting code, the implementation should follow the rules provided as follows:

 ## Requirements for the game
 * Your game should have all the features of the original Tetris game, as well as the enhancements.